hujhax/austin-improv-wiki/Performers/Kaci Beeler.md

 In December of 2005 Kaci moved back to Austin, Texas after withdrawing from Cal State Fullerton at the end of the Fall Semester.
 She was asked to join the Austin improv troupe [[Troupes/Parallelogramophonograph]] upon her return and had her first performance with them on December 23rd, 2005, 42 days after the troupe's debut at [[Wafflefest]] in November.

 Kaci went on to perform in shows like The Twofer, The Blank Show, The Cagematch and The Style Show with a variety of groups in 2006 at The Hideout Theatre.
-She was also a part of the original [[Bridgeport Women's Correctional Facility Short Form Impromptu Skit Players]] cast that won the [[Out of Bounds]] cagematch tournament in August of 2006. [[Troupes/Parallelogramophonograph]] got their first weekly show at the newly opened [[Coldtowne Theater]] in October of 2006, where they originally performed [[Shows/After School Improv]], their first original longform narrative show concept, opening for [[Troupes/Get Up]].
+She was also a part of the original [[Troupes/Bridgeport Women's Correctional Facility Short Form Impromptu Skit Players]] cast that won the [[Out of Bounds]] cagematch tournament in August of 2006. [[Troupes/Parallelogramophonograph]] got their first weekly show at the newly opened [[Coldtowne Theater]] in October of 2006, where they originally performed [[Shows/After School Improv]], their first original longform narrative show concept, opening for [[Troupes/Get Up]].

 Kaci was invited to join the [[Troupes/Available Cupholders]] in the Spring of 2007, debuting at a [[Battle of the Sexes]] show versus the all-female musical troupe [[Troupes/Girls Girls Girls]].
 The conceit of the show was that Kaci had been brought out as a "secret weapon" to help the formerly all-male team win the match.
 Kaci formed the duo [[Troupes/Adventure Squad!]] with [[Performers/Valerie Ward]] in 2008 in order to perform at [[LAFF]] (Ladies Are Funny Festival).
-She also was cast in [[Start Trekkin]] and [[Shows/Improvised Shakespeare]] in 2007, and went on to perform in several seasons of both productions.
+She also was cast in [[Shows/Start Trekkin]] and [[Shows/Improvised Shakespeare]] in 2007, and went on to perform in several seasons of both productions.
 She directed her first show [[Shows/After School Improv]] in 2009 at The [[Hideout Theatre]], using PGraph's original format, now with an expanded cast, specialized technical improvisation, and a new scenic design.

 In 2009, Kaci took on the role of Director of Design at The Hideout Theatre when the new owners [[Performers/Kareem Badr]], [[Performers/Roy Janik]], and [[Performers/Jessica Arjet]] bought the business from [[Performers/Sean Hill]].
 Kaci was involved with the original restructuring and talks with the landlords of the buildings, taking on her new position as a staff member of The Hideout Theatre when she graduated from St. Edward's University in May of 2009 at the age of 22.
 Kaci co-directed the Hideout Mainstage production [[Shows/Charles Dickens Unleashed]] with Jessica Arjet in November/December of 2009 and [[Who Is T. Henry Baudecliffe]] with Curtis Luciani in July/August of 2010.
 In the Fall of 2009, Kaci formed a duo troupe, [[Troupes/The Amazon and The Milksop]] with fellow Improvised Shakespeare cast member [[Performers/Curtis Luciani]].
 They originally set out to explore gender roles through improvisation but have since gone on to create several original shows like [[Fitzgeralds For Hire]] and [[Catchin' Frogs]].